 J. J. Baloch

 Eyeing the climactic threat of climate violence from the standpoint of policing sounds inevitable for the peace preparedness in times ahead.
 The leading threat to human security emanates not from the weapons of mass destruction or nukes that the government’s claim to have control, but instead, it is more likely to originate from the climate change that appears to be beyond the control of human power.
 However, human wit and experience can delay the decay through working and investing in the preservation of nature.
-The planet earth that claims to support life through its natural resources tends to transform into un-liveability due to imbalances caused by overpopulation.
+The planet earth that claims to support life through its natural resources tends to transform into un-liveability due to imbalances caused by overpopulation and the extreme consumptive habits and trends.

 Police as the agency of the protection and peace should make the fair idea of how climatic change is going to impact human behaviour regarding “human security” in the society and on the planet.
 The job of a police officer is very much trickier as he or she has to predict the violence.
 Predicting the possibilities of violence enables the officer to prepare for the crisis.
 As the police are not directly responsible for so many things that one way or the other affect public safety and social peace but due to their relative relationship, the officers have to be alive and sensitised towards everything that is likely to affect the peace and the life, liberty and property of the citizenry.
 The disturbances caused by extreme temperatures and natural disasters to the populations result in homelessness, death, displacement, disabilities, loss of family members and destruction of family/community economy.
 It is not too late that the scientists, politicians, Practioner government officials and policy experts should join together “to connect the dots between the climate change and the human conflicts” and violence in the society.
 “Among the many threats associated with climate change, deteriorating global security may be the most frightening of all”